zengm-games/zengm/HACKING.md

 # To do on new version

 - Make sure unit tests all pass
+- (if necessary) Write database upgrade code and notification message in db.js
-- Set version in basketball-gm.com, index.html, and README.md, like http://semver.org/
+- Set version in basketball-gm.com, index.html, CHANGES.md, and README.md, like http://semver.org/
 - Tag it in git:

     git tag -a v3.0.0-beta.2 -m ''